Nanocrystal solar cell

 Nanocrystal solar cells are solar cells based on a substrate with a coating of nanocrystals.
 The nanocrystals are typically based on silicon, CdTe or CIGS and the substrates are generally silicon or various organic conductors.
-Quantum dot solar cells are a variant of this approach, but take advantage of quantum mechanical effects to extract further performance.
-Dye-sensitized solar cells are another related approach, but in this case the nano-structuring is part of the substrate.
+Quantum dot solar cells are a variant of this approach which take advantage of quantum mechanical effects to extract further performance.
+Dye-sensitized solar cells are another related approach, but in this case the nano-structuring is a part of the substrate.

-Previous fabrication methods relied on expensive molecular beam epitaxy processes, but colloidal synthesis allows for cheaper manufacture.
+Previous fabrication methods relied on expensive molecular beam epitaxy processes, but colloidal synthesis allows for cheaper manufacturing.
 A thin film of nanocrystals is obtained by a process known as "spin-coating".
 This involves placing an amount of the quantum dot solution onto a flat substrate, which is then rotated very quickly.
 The solution spreads out uniformly, and the substrate is spun until the required thickness is achieved.